skulpt/skulpt/introduction.rst

 solving**.
 Problem solving means the ability to formulate problems, think creatively about solutions, and express a solution clearly and accurately.
-As it turns out, the process of learning to program is an excellent opportunity to practice problem-solving skills.
-That's why this chapter is called, The way of the program.
+As it turns out, the process of learning to program is an excellent opportunity to practice problem solving skills.
+That's why this chapter is called, *The Way of the Program*.

 On one level, you will be learning to program, a useful skill by itself.
 On another level, you will use programming as a means to an end.
 As we go along,